kimorasananikone/Vigen-re-cipher---Multiprocessing/README.md

 a.
 Begin at the top-left cell of your matrix and proceed to fill the matrix with the characters from the seed string provided to your application by the ‘-s’ command line argument.
 b.
 Place each character in the cells moving from left to right across the top row.
+3. Continue Filling Rows
+a.
+Once you reach the end of the first row, move down to the first cell of the next row and continue filling in the same left-to-right pattern.
+4. Repeat the String
+a.
+If you reach the end of seed string before filling all the cells, start again with the first character of seed string.
+b.
+Continue this process until every cell in the matrix is filled.
+5. Consider the Whole Matrix
+a.
+Make sure you view the matrix as a continuous loop for the string, wrapping around when the end of the string is reached and resuming from its start.